Skip to main content

 (b) A background check with the Ohio central registry on child abuse and neglect.

-(b) Renewal every two years from the date of initial or most recent credential date by completing at least twenty contact hours of training related to the role or target population, any department required trainings, and is in accordance with fidelity standards for the home visiting model implemented.
+(b) Renewal every two years from the date of initial or most recent credential date by completing at least twenty contact hours of training related to the role or target population, any department stipulated trainings, and is in accordance with fidelity standards for the home visiting model implemented.

 (1) Documented to reflect an ongoing and direct manner;